 - The church gets most of the charge card rewards.

 For more information on this, Vonna Laue offers important considerations and guidelines for churches wondering if they should issue corporate cards to pastors and staff.
 Richard Hammar shares four reasons a church should think twice before providing a personal credit card to a pastor.
-Mastering Business Expenses is a helpful e-resources on the topic of understanding church business expenses.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."